Atrix256/RandomCode/WebGLPBR/Readme.txt

+* Diffuse IBL
+ * make a C++ program (and blog post) on pre-integrating skybox textures
+ * make webgl program load skybox / pre-integrated skybox texture.
+ * have an intensity multiplier for the skybox

-* add a model to the shape drop down list
+* have a few skyboxes available for drop down to choose from.

-* profile code to see where time is going so far

-* understand the PBR so far

 ? is it normal for colors to show up on metal when it shouldn't? ask SE. like red metal showing a green light.